meghanblyth/CV/README.md

 #### Organisation and planning

-My career to date has involved planning and executing productions involving large technical teams and performance casts of over one hundred children, teens and adults.
-I have produced many shows and events and have planned and arranged multiple performance trips for groups of over forty nationally and internationally.
-Planning productions and performance trips requires highly skilled organisation ability, as well as the ability to adapt to any unexpected changes and replan accordingly.
+My career to date has involved planning and executing productions involving large technical teams and performance casts of over three hundred children, teens and adults.
+I have produced many shows and events, and have planned and arranged multiple performance trips for groups of over forty nationally and internationally.
+Planning productions and performance trips requires highly skilled organisational ability, as well as the ability to adapt to any unexpected changes and replan accordingly.

 #### Solution orientated